fclabs/aws-terraform-exercises/exam-tips/storage-gateway/readme.md

 AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.

+Supports being deployed into your on-premises environment as a VM running on VMware ESXi, KVM, or Microsoft Hyper-V hypervisor.

 ### Gateway Types
 * **File Gateway**: supports a file interface into Amazon Simple Storage Service (Amazon S3) and combines a service and a virtual software appliance.
 By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as **Network File System (NFS) and Server Message Block (SMB)**.